jdhitsolutions/PSWorkItem/README.md

 [![PSGallery Version](https://img.shields.io/powershellgallery/v/PSWorkItem.png?style=for-the-badge&label=PowerShell%20Gallery)](https://www.powershellgallery.com/packages/PSWorkItem/) [![PSGallery Downloads](https://img.shields.io/powershellgallery/dt/PSWorkItem.png?style=for-the-badge&label=Downloads)](https://www.powershellgallery.com/packages/PSWorkItem/)

 This module is a replacement for the [MyTasks](https://github.com/jdhitsolutions/MyTasks) module.
-The origial PowerShell module offered simple task or to-do management.
+The original PowerShell module offered simple task or to-do management.
 All data was stored in XML files.
 This module conceptually is designed the same way but instead uses a SQLite database file.
 The module commands are wrapped around functions from the MySQLite module.

 ## Installation

-This module requires PowerShell 7.2 or later and a 64-bit version of PowerShell, which most people are running. __The module requires a Windows platform.__ You can install this module from the PowerShell Gallery.
+This module requires PowerShell 7.2 or later and a 64-bit version of PowerShell, which I assume most people are running. __The module requires a Windows platform.__ You can install this module from the PowerShell Gallery.

 ```powershell
 Install-Module PSWorkItem [-scope CurrentUser]
 ```

-Module installation will also install the required [MySQLite](https://github.com/jdhitsolutions/MySQLite) module.
+Module installation will also install the required [MySQLite](https://github.com/jdhitsolutions/MySQLite) module from the PowerShell Gallery.

 ## PSWorkItem Database Change

-**If you were using a version this module prior to v1.0.0, this note applies to you.**
+**If you were using a version of this module prior to v1.0.0, this note applies to you.**

 Version 1.0.0 of the PSWorkItem module introduced a structural change to the database tables.
 If you are using a database created in an earlier version, you need to run [Update-PSWorkItemDatabase](docs/Update-PSWorkItemDatabase.md) before adding, changing, or completing work items.
-It is recommended that you backup you database file before running this command.
+It is recommended that you backup your database file before running this command.

 As an alternative, you could export your work items, delete the database file, initialize a new one, and re-import your work items.